IBM forms alliance with Google, Nvidia to boost chips unit

 The alliance is open to any company that wants to participate and innovate on the platform, IBM said.

-IBM competes with Intel Corp (INTC.O) and ARM Holdings' ARM.L chips, which dominate the market.
+IBM competes with Intel Corp and ARM Holdings' chips, which dominate the market.